CVUT-FS-12110/Python-for-Scientific-Computations-and-Control/courses/intro.md

 You can download latest version from [python.org](https://www.python.org/).
 Aim for python 3.5 or higher.
 After that install [pip](https://pypi.org/project/pip/) - it will help you to install additional packages in a quite not painfull way.
 Finally install IDE of your choice.
-If case you suffer with a lack of choice, go for [Pycharm](https://www.jetbrains.com/pycharm/).
+If you do not know what to choose, go for [Pycharm](https://www.jetbrains.com/pycharm/).

 Alternatively you can use pre-installed Python with IDE and packages in bundle called [anaconda distribution](https://www.anaconda.com/).
 This approach is much simpler, however it has some other drawbacks.